Giovanni Lavaggi: Racing career

 Lavaggi's racing career started in 1984, inspired by Henry Morrogh who judged him the best student he ever had at his racing school.
 That year he was official driver of the constructor Ermolli in the Italian Formula Panda championship where he was classified second, winning more races than any other driver.
 Not having enough sponsorship to afford a whole season in Formula Three, he did a few races in the Italian Formula Three Championship before turning to Group C sports cars, in order to gain international experience.
 In this category, he soon became a driver for the Porsche Kremer Team, for whom he became the 1993 Interserie champion, winning six of the season's total of 12 races and taking four further podium finishes.
 He also won the 1995 Daytona 24 Hours, driving nine hours in a team of four drivers.
 He scored two more wins in the FIA Sportscar Championship, including the 1000 km of Monza, where he drove five of the race's six hours and took five more podium places and two pole positions.

-His first race in F1 was at the German Grand Prix for Pacific in 1995.
-Prior to this he was a test driver for March during the 1992 season.
+Lavaggi's first race in F1 was at the German Grand Prix for Pacific in 1995.
+Prior to this, he was a test driver for March during the 1992 season.
 He tested the Pacific PR02 twice before his first race for the British team - once at Silverstone and once at Snetterton.
 He was a rookie, but, at the same time, being 35 years old, he was the oldest driver in the field; therefore, he had to fight against the scepticism of the F1 media.
 The Pacific PR02 was an unreliable machine and he retired from all 4 races in 1995.
 His last experience in F1 was the 1996 Bologna Motorshow.
 Racing in a Minardi against two Benettons (driven by Jarno Trulli and Giancarlo Fisichella), two Ligiers (Olivier Panis and Shinji Nakano) and the other Minardi (Tarso Marques), he finished second, losing the final against Fisichella by a nose.

-After his F1 career, Lavaggi founded his own team “Scuderia Lavaggi” and in 2006 he became a constructor designing and building his own Le Mans Prototype, the Lavaggi LS1.
-He raced the car in the Le Mans Series until 2009 and he scored a pole position at 2008 Vallelunga 6h.
-Lavaggi is the only example of a driver-constructor in the modern era of motorsport at high-level.
+After his F1 career, Lavaggi drove in several endurance racing championships.
+In 2001, he competed in the FIA Sportscar Championship, winning a race at Monza after benefiting from multiple reliability issues for cars ahead.
+He raced in the series again in 2003.
+After entering several races of the Le Mans Endurance Series in 2004 and 2005, Lavaggi founded his own team "Scuderia Lavaggi" ahead of the 2006 Le Mans Series season.
+With that, he also became a race car constructor, designing and building his own Le Mans Prototype, the Lavaggi LS1.
+He raced the car in the Le Mans Series until 2009.

-He was nicknamed "Johnny Carwash" (an approximate translation of his name from Italian to English, John Washes) by people in the paddock; US talk show host David Letterman helped bring the nickname to popular attention.
+Lavaggi was nicknamed "Johnny Carwash" (an approximate translation of his name from Italian to English, John Washes) by people in the paddock; US talk show host David Letterman helped bring the nickname to popular attention.